 Most monitors released in recent years target higher refresh rates.
-144 Hz and 165 Hz monitors have grown in popularity due to their excellent gaming performance, but there is still significant demand for the former gold standard - 60 Hz.
-Whether you are looking for a decent office monitor, or a cheaper gaming monitor, there is a huge selection of 60 Hz monitors currently on the market, and it can be hard to choose one.
+144Hz and 240Hz monitors have grown in popularity due to their excellent gaming performance, but there is still significant demand for the former gold standard: 60Hz.
+Whether you're looking for a decent office monitor or a cheaper gaming monitor, there is a huge selection of 60Hz monitors currently on the market, and it can be hard to choose one.

-The Dell U2518D is the best budget 60 Hz monitor that we have tested so far.
-It is a 25", QHD monitor with wide viewing angles and a great stand.
-The U2518D has decent wide viewing angles typical for IPS monitors.
-It has excellent out of the box color accuracy, so you don't need to worry about calibrating it if you need accurate colors.
+The Dell U2518D is the best budget 60Hz monitor that we've tested so far.
+It's a 25 inch, QHD monitor with wide viewing angles and a great stand.
+It has decent wide viewing angles typical for IPS monitors and excellent out of the box color accuracy, so you don't need to worry about calibrating it if you need accurate colors.
 Also, like most IPS monitors, it doesn't perform that well in a dark room, as it has disappointing black uniformity and mediocre native contrast.

-Our recommendations are based on what we think are the best 60 Hz monitors currently available.
+Our recommendations are based on what we think are the best 60Hz monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.

-If you would prefer to make your own decision, here is the list of all of our 60 Hz monitor reviews.
+If you would prefer to make your own decision, here is the list of all of our 60Hz monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.